 ‘Heroes of the Fourth Turning’ by Will Arbery at Playwrights Horizons

 How each of the friends attempts to survive “out there” in the cruel, “evil” world fascinates.
-During the evening mini reunion on the occasion of celebrating Emily’s mom’s accepting the presidency of their alma mater, Emily (Julia McDermott) Kevin (John Zdrojeski) Justin (Jeb Kreager) and Teresa (Zoë Winters) explain who they’ve become or not become in the seven years since they’ve graduated.
+During the evening mini reunion on the occasion of celebrating Emily’s mom’s accepting the presidency of their alma mater, Emily (Julia McDermott), Kevin (John Zdrojeski), Justin (Jeb Kreager), and Teresa (Zoë Winters), explain who they’ve become or not become in the seven years since they’ve graduated.
 Teresa, a rebel during her college years, has become more right-wing conservative than ever, embracing Steve Bannon, Breitbart and Trump with gusto.
-The others have “laid low” in retreat in Wyoming and Oklahoma holding jobs they either despise or “put up with” until they get something better.
+The others have “laid low” in retreat in Wyoming and Oklahoma, holding jobs they either despise or “put up with,” until they get something better.

-Zoë Winters portrays Teresa, the feisty, determined, “assured,” conspiracy-theorist supporter with annoying certainty and hyper-vitality as she explains the next phase of American history to the others.
+Zoë Winters portrays Teresa, the feisty, determined, “assured,” conspiracy-theorist supporter with annoying certainty and hyper-vitality, as she explains the next phase of American history to the others.
 She does this by summarizing a book which posits the Strauss-Howe Generational Theory.
 Emily, Teresa and Kevin fit into the millennial segment which lends its title to the play: the fourth turning/hero cycle.
-As she insists that her friends are the hero archetypes laid out in Generations: The History of America’s Future: 1584-2069, she suggests they must embrace their inner/outer hero and get ready for the coming Civil War.
+As she insists that her friends are the hero archetypes laid out in Generations: The History of America’s Future: 1584-2069, she suggests they must embrace their inner/outer hero and get ready for the coming “civil war.”

-The night of celebration becomes a night of upheaval for Emily, Justin and Kevin and even the staunchly “certain” Teresa who will in the next decade most probably change her views a number of times to suit her determination that she has a handle on the great narrative of “reality.”
-But in truth as we watch these friends founder through the morass of sublimely complex political, social and cultural convergences they discuss and refer to, it becomes obvious that they have been dislocated from their comfortable conservatism that categorically defined the world for them when they began college.
+The night of celebration becomes a night of upheaval for Emily, Justin, Kevin and even the staunchly “certain” Teresa who will in the next decade most probably change her views a number of times to suit her determination that she has a handle on the great narrative of “reality.”
+But in truth as we watch these friends founder through the labyrinth of sublimely complex political, social and cultural convergences they discuss and refer to, it becomes obvious that they have been dislocated from their comfortable conservatism that categorically defined the world for them when they began college.

 The strongest dynamic of the play resides in the conflicts when Arbery has the friends go at each other after their initial easy reaffirmation of friendships.
 Ironically, the community they attempt to create falls apart driven by what is devouring each of them inside.
 It is then that personal flaws they’ve discussed manifest and the hell they face within spills out.
 Justin’s is humorously eerie.
 Emily’s comes in the form of fury at whom she deals with in her job and the resident demon of pain in her body.
-Teresa fears she is making a mistake getting married and Kevin can’t come to the end of himself.
+Teresa fears she is making a mistake getting married, and Kevin can’t come to the end of himself.

-The tempest between the individuals and their inner conflicts reflects a currency for our times and is welcome fodder for entertainment.
-Arbery with the direction of Taymor has succeeded in extending a hand across the divide of national uproar between left and right with his human, flawed characters.
+The tempest between and among the individuals and their inner conflicts reflects a currency for our times and is welcome fodder for entertainment.
+Arbery with the subtle direction of Taymor has succeeded in extending a hand across the divide of national uproar between left and right with his human, flawed characters.
 The actors in this ensemble are superb and hit powerful emotional notes with spot-on nuances between humor and profound drama.